FareHarbor/fareharbor-docs/external-api/data-types.md

 * `health_and_safety_policy`: `markdown`

   The company's health and safety policy.
+This is supplemental to the item level `health_and_safety_policy` field, and is only displayed if the specific item does not have a value for `health_and_safety_policy` set.

 Example: